 Source: Federal Reserve Bank of Chicago

-Respondents' respective average answers to a question can be interpreted as representing their historical trends or long-run averages.
-Thus, zero index values indicate that, on balance, activity, hiring, capital spending, or cost pressures are growing at their trend rates or that outlooks are neutral.
-Positive index values indicate above-average growth (or optimistic outlooks) on balance, and negative values indicate below average growth (or pessimistic outlooks) on balance.
+Respondents' respective average answers to a question can be interpreted as representing their historical trends, or long-run averages.
+Thus, zero index values indicate, on balance, average growth (or a neutral outlook) for activity, hiring, capital spending, and cost pressures.
+Positive index values indicate above-average growth (or an optimistic outlook) on balance, and negative values indicate below-average growth (or a pessimistic outlook) on balance.

 Beginning with the May 12, 2020 release, the CFSEC moved to a monthly release schedule.
 This release, with data for April 2020, now contains estimated monthly historical values for the CFSEC indexes, as will all future releases.
 For additional information on how the survey and indexes changed, see the CFSEC FAQs available here.

 Prior to April 2022, the Chicago Fed Survey of Economic Conditions was named the Chicago Fed Survey of Business Conditions (CFSBC).
 The name change was made to better represent the survey’s aim and base of respondents.
 The goal of the survey is to assess the state of the economy in the Seventh Federal Reserve District.
 Moreover, since the beginning of the survey, it was been filled out by both business and nonbusiness contacts.